Borderline Personality Disorder Manipulation: Signs and How to Respond

 How do I set boundaries with someone who has BPD?

 Explain your needs in a calm way.
-Use simple words like, “I need some quiet time.”
+Use simple words like, "I need some quiet time."
 Be firm with your limits but stay kind and understanding.
+Consistently maintaining emotional boundaries is key to managing BPD and controlling behavior.

 Is manipulation by someone with BPD done on purpose?